phluid61/internet-drafts/file-scheme/draft.md

-Additional thanks to Dave Risney, author of the informative IE Blog article \<http://blogs.msdn.com/b/ie/archive/2006/12/06/file-uris-in-windows.aspx>, and Dave Thaler for their comments and suggestions.
+Additional thanks to Dave Risney, author of the informative IE Blog article \<http://blogs.msdn.com/b/ie/archive/2006/12/06/file-uris-in-windows.aspx>, and Dave Thaler for their early comments and suggestions.

 --- back